strategineer/personal-website/content/blog/2024-11-08/index.md

 - Looks way better than speed001.wad, there's a much better sense of place.
 - Mixed monster groups leads to immediate infighting, which gives a little bit of a "Doomguy isn't the main character" might, which wasn't the intent here, and ruins combat balance.
 - Not enough health packs and weapons are not given quickly enough or at all.
-- No SSG yikes...
+- No SSG, yikes.
 If a map has pinkies and revenants in it, the player should already have the SSG or a visible path to acquiring one (same goes for the rocket).
 - Not enough ammo for full clear and no berserk pack means that punching all these monsters down is much less feasible or fun.

 ## [castle_of_doom.wad](/wads/castle_of_doom.wad)